ChuckPa/UserCredentialReset/README.md

 Synology (DSM 6)   | Plex                |  /volume1/Plex             (change volume as required)
 Synology (DSM 7)   | PlexMediaServer     |  /volume1/PlexMediaServer  (change volume as required)
 QNAP (QTS/QuTS)    | Public              |  /share/Public
-Docker             | N/A                 |  N/A
+Western Digital    | Public              |  /mnt/HD/HD_a2/Public      (Does not support 'MyCloudHome' series) Docker             | N/A                 |  N/A
 Linux (wkstn/svr)  | N/A                 |  N/A
 ```

 (recommend using Public shared folder)
 Manual Path specification (which includes containers and custom) (See below)

+# Download and extraction

+1. If you have a Linux or MacOS computer,  the shell script `UserCredentialReset.sh` can be downloaded directly.
+2. If you have a Windows computer,  you must be very careful not to damage the `.sh` file because Windows 'newline' character is different than Linux.
+3. If you want the `tar.gz` (compressed tar) or `zip` file,  download appropriately.
+4. Extraction is either:
+        `tar xf UserCredentialReset.tar.gz`
+    -or-
+        `unzip UserCredentialReset.zip`

+5. In both cases,  you'll end up with subdirectory `UserCredentialReset-main`.
+6. You will find `UserCredentialReset.sh` there.

 # How to use this tool.